krtkush/LinearTimer/README.md

       timer:preFillPoint="0" />
     ```

-Here is a list of attributes available to toggle the LinearTimer's looks -
+Here is a list of attributes available to toggle the LinearTimer's basic style -

-1. radius - The radius of the circle.
+1. **radius** - The radius of the circle.
-2. strokeWidth - the thickness of the circle boundary.
+2. **strokeWidth** - the thickness of the circle boundary.
-3. startingPoint - The angle from where, in the timer, you want the animation to start.
+3. **startingPoint88** - The angle from where, in the timer, you want the animation to start.
 270 is the 12 O'Clock position.
-4. preFillPoint - The angle up-till which you want the circle to be pre-filled.
+4. **preFillPoint** - The angle up-till which you want the circle to be pre-filled.
-5. initialColor - The initial color of the circle.
+5. **initialColor** - The initial color of the circle.
-6. progressColor - The color of the prgress arc that animates over the initial color.
+6. **progressColor** - The color of the prgress arc that animates over the initial color.

 After adding the view, here is how the View is initiaized and used -